How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 The “red ribbons” have been replaced by Apostille certificates.
 This new procedure is designed to streamline the authentication process.

-On September 12, 2018, the Philippines formally acceded to the Apostille Convention held in The Hague, Netherlands.
+On September 12, 2018, the Philippines formally acceded to the Apostille Convention in The Hague, Netherlands.

-The Apostille Convention is an international treaty where all signatory countries agreed that documents issued by one signatory country can be accepted by another signatory country without undergoing additional consular authentication.
+The Apostille Convention is an international treaty where all signatory countries agree that another signatory country can accept documents issued by one signatory country without undergoing additional consular authentication.

 Now, this is what makes the Apostille certificate different from the discontinued “red ribbon” certificates.